Vyral/danielle-damianov/_posts/2019-10-14-financing-tips-for-self-employed-buyers.md

 If this is something you're struggling with, I have a program for you. **We can get you hooked up with a business or personal bank statement program where you will put 10% down on the home all the way up to $3 million.**&nbsp;

 This loan has no monthly mortgage insurance and can be used for an owner-occupied home, a second home, or an investment property purchase.
-If you have a short sale or foreclosure just a few years ago, this program can help you, too. **It’s a great program with a lot of flexibility.**&nbsp;
+If you had a short sale or foreclosure just a few years ago, this program can help you, too. **It’s a great program with a lot of flexibility.**&nbsp;

 If you have any questions for me about this loan or anything else related to financing your next home purchase, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.